cristhosebyrasp/Intro_to_Django/spet1.md

 ## What is Django?

 Django is a free open-source and high-level Python web framework used to develop web applications.
-Django is used by high-profile sites such Instagram, Mozilla, National Geographic and Pinterest.
+Django is used by high-profile sites such as Instagram, Mozilla, National Geographic and Pinterest.

 <!-- IMAGE